Save your back! Build this sturdy, simple elevated planter box and you’ll no longer be bending over to care for your plants.

 Square version of an Elevated Planter Box

-Here is square version of an elevated garden box, you can watch, if you are looking for something bigger and taller.
+Here is our square version of an elevated garden box.
+Take a look if you are looking for something bigger and taller/deeper.

 - 2- 2x4x8 boards

 - Hardware cloth

 - Wire cutters

 As you’ll see in the pictures, I was able to used scrap wood to build my elevated planter box.
 The 2×4’s came from a wall that I tore out when I redid my son’s bedroom.
 (You can read all about it in my Teen Boys Bedroom Reveal.)
 The 1×6 boards were previously a deck.

 Cut list to build an Elevated Planter Box:

 - 4- 1×6’s @ 41” (front and back boards)

 - 2- 1×2’s @ 41” (slat support boards)